-One of the ways that therapy works to improve mental health is via the new connections it creates in our brain.
-Therapy can take awhile to work, because it isn’t easy to create new thought and emotion patterns when defaulting to old, well-practiced, neural pathways is so easy.
-Journaling after therapy helps therapy be more effective by increasing self-awareness and by re-tracing the new patterns being created in therapy and strengthening those connections in our brain.
-Therapy journaling is also really helpful for organizing thoughts: you may be able to use your appointments more effectively by bringing your journal in and referring to it as needed.
+One of the ways that therapy works to improve mental health is via the new connections it creates in our brains.
+Therapy can take a while to work.
+It isn’t easy to create new thought and emotion patterns when defaulting to old, well-practiced neural pathways is so easy.
+Journaling after therapy helps therapy be more effective by increasing self-awareness and by re-tracing the new patterns being created in therapy and strengthening those connections in our brains.
+Therapy journaling is also really helpful for organizing thoughts.
+You may be able to use your appointments more effectively by bringing your journal in and referring to it as needed.

 Tips to Make Your Journaling Count

 - Journal in whatever format works.
 Research indicates that long-format journaling has the most benefits, but bullet-journal style lists are better than not journaling at all.
 Experiment with what practice suits you best.

 - Handwrite if you can.
 Handwriting helps reinforce the new connections in our brain that are created by good therapy (source).

 - Don’t make yourself play catch up.
 It’s easy for shame about missing a few entries to discourage future journaling, especially for folks who struggle with maladaptive perfectionism.
 Get around this by giving yourself permission to skip, and permission to not try and “catch up” when you start journaling again.

 - Experiment with formats.
 The downloadable template is just one way to journal.
 Experiment with visual formats, very large pieces of paper, color, mixed media, etc.

 TO SHARE WITH YOUR THERAPIST OR NOT?

 You and your therapist can decide if sharing your reflective journal entries is helpful for your work together or not.
 By increasing our awareness of ourselves and our experience, journaling can help make our therapy more effective, even if we never share our completed journaling worksheets or entries with anyone.